MoiKeyboard/moi-bkr/src/bot_gateway/README.md

 2. Add the command to the `commands` dictionary in the `__init__` method
 3. Implement the handler logic

+### Configuration Notes

+1. **Traefik Router Rules**: When using ngrok, avoid using `Host` matching in your Traefik router rules.
+The `telegram-bot` service should use only `PathPrefix('/bot')` to ensure proper routing when requests arrive from Telegram via ngrok.

+2. **Webhook Setup**: The webhook must be re-registered with Telegram every time your ngrok URL changes.
+Always verify the webhook is properly set up using the `getWebhookInfo` endpoint.

 ### Troubleshooting

 1. **Webhook not receiving updates**:
    - Verify ngrok is running and tunnel is active
    - Check webhook registration with getWebhookInfo
    - Ensure TELEGRAM_WEBHOOK_SECRET matches in both webhook registration and environment variables
+   - Ensure Traefik is correctly routing to the bot service by checking dashboard and logs

 2. **Market API connection issues**:
    - Check if market-scanner container is running
    - Verify the MARKET_API_URL is correct
    - Check Traefik routing for the /api prefix
+   - Monitor logs with `docker logs market-scanner -f`

 3. **Authorization issues**:
-   - Ensure your Telegram user ID is correct in TELEGRAM_ADMIN_ID
+   - Ensure your Telegram user ID is correct in TELEGRAM_ALLOWED_USERS
    - Verify the ID is numeric (not username)
    - Check bot logs for authorization errors